-If you are contacted by a company called National Credit Services, or if a collection account shows up on your credit report under that name, you’ll need to deal with the situation head-on.
+If you are contacted by National Credit Services (NCS) you’ll need to deal with the situation head-on.

-National Credit Services is a collection agency, and they’re contacting you about a debt, or reporting it on your credit report.
+They are a collection agency, contacting you about a debt, or reporting it on your credit report.

-You’ll need to deal with the company to get the situation settled, and there are various ways to make that happen.
+You’ll need to deal with the company to get the situation settled.

-We’re going to provide you with the strategies that will either enable you to pay off the debt, have it removed from your credit report, or both.
+We’ll provide you with strategies that will enable you to pay off the debt and have it removed from your credit report.

 You’ll need to know how to deal with them, and what specific steps you’ll need to take.

-But if you don’t feel you’ll be able to take them on directly, we’ll also recommend professional services that can deal with them for you.
+But if you don’t feel you’ll be able to take them on directly, we’ll also recommend professional services.

 About National Credit Services